Levantine-1/thermostat/README.md

 - Inject build information into site and link dev tools (jenkins, log, git links)
 - Implement logging inheritance to submodules
 - Implement configuration inheritance
-- Implement test mode with sample data
+- Implement test mode with sample data and time scaler

 Features In Progress:
 - Not working on anything at the moment.